JoeStrout/descent-into-darkness/notes/overview.md

 ## Game Controls

 - **Mouse/Keyboard**: use mouse to rotate left/right and pitch up/down.
 Use WASD to move forward/back and strafe left/right; Q/E to rotate left/right.
+Spacebar: use primary weapon/spell, or while hovering over doors/NPCs/etc., activate/engage.
+Tab or shift: use secondary item/spell (often a shield or potion).

-Left mouse button: use primary weapon/spell, or while hovering over doors/NPCs/etc., activate/engage.
-Right mouse button, or LMB+alt: use secondary item/spell.
-(Often a shield, or a defensive/healing spell.)
+(Ideal, if we could do it -- but will have to wait for Mini Micro v1.2: Left mouse button: use primary weapon/spell, or while hovering over doors/NPCs/etc., activate/engage.
+Right mouse button, or LMB+alt: use secondary item/spell.)

 - **Gamepad**: use left stick or D-pad to move/strafe, right stick to turn and look up/down.
-Face buttons act as mouse left/right button.
+Face buttons act as primary/secondary buttons.

 ## Level Variety